mreinstein/npm-audio-modules/README.md

 ### processing modules

-The web Audio API is not available natively in node.
+The web Audio API (specifically the `analyser` object) is not available in node.
 There's a lot of javascript out in the wild based on this API, which would be really nice to be able to use in node.

 `audio-analyser` is an awesome module that bridges this gap.
 It provides a writable node stream.
-You pipe microphone data in, and then can access the web audio API.
+You pipe microphone data in, and then can access the web audio API analyser functions.

 https://github.com/shubhamjain/whistlerr is not an npm module, but it provides a way to take an audio input from the browser and detect when whistles occur.

 my fork, which exposes a node module for this: https://github.com/mreinstein/node-whistlerr

+I have a PR which makes shubhamjain's module cross platform, waiting for him to merge it so that I can remove my copy.

 ### rendering modules